zachvalenta/jvns.ca/content/post/2017-09-24-profiling-go-with-pprof.markdown

 * link to the useful pprof resource I found
 * explain what a pprof profile is
 * give an example of how to look at a heap profile of a Go program
+* explain a few things about the heap profiler works (what do the stack traces mean? how are they collected?)
 * most importantly (to me), deconstruct an example pprof protobuf file so we understand what a pprof profile actually is